Beetroot is nutritious and may have some influence on blood sugar regulation, diabetes complications, and the risk of chronic disease.

 While it can be alarming, beeturia isn’t usually harmful.
 It’s caused by one of the compounds in beets that gives the vegetable its color, and it usually clears up on its own.

 Beets are incredibly versatile and can be used to add color, flavor, and crunch to a number of dishes and beverages.
 You can use beets in salads, stews, casseroles, and smoothies.

-Don’t forget to use the greens, which are packed with nutrients and eaten the same way you would spinach or kale.
-One 2-inch beetroot contains about 8 grams of carbohydrates.
+Don’t forget to use the greens, which are packed with nutrients and eaten the same way you would eat spinach or kale.
+According to the

 Here are some ways to include beets in your diet: